9 Reasons Why Reminiscing Can Benefit Seniors

 Remembering happy memories can help lower the body’s natural stress response.
 When you feel stressed, your body produces more of the hormone cortisol.
 Reminiscing can reduce cortisol levels to help seniors feel less stressed.
 It also activates the parts of the brain that help manage emotions.

-As we mentioned earlier, long-term stress can contribute to serious health problems, including heart disease, obesity, and diabetes.
+Long-term stress can contribute to serious health problems.
 So reminiscing can be a powerful tool to reduce stress and achieve a more balanced and happy lifestyle.

 RELATED CONTENT: Improving the Effects of Stress on Elderly Memory